 This post was originally published on November 7, 2017.
 It was updated on February 15, 2018 to provide you the most current information.

-Elizabeth joined the firm in 2010 with three years of experience in public accounting, at a Big Four and local accounting firm.
-Elizabeth goes beyond compliance and is a problem solver and strategic tax planner.
-Her expertise allows her to help clients navigate the complex nature of tax laws.
-With her most recent designation as a Certified Divorce Financial Analyst, she has the ability to help her clients understand their financial picture during significant life changes.
+In 2010, Elizabeth joined the firm’s Portland team with three years of experience in public accounting at a Big Four and local accounting firm.
+Going beyond compliance, Elizabeth’s role at the firm is both problem solver and strategic tax planner.
+Her expertise allows her to help her clients navigate the complex nature of tax laws.…

 Aldrich Wealth, LP, (“Aldrich Wealth”) is an investment advisor registered with the U.S. Securities and Exchange Commission.
 Aldrich Wealth Advisors provides wealth management services where it is appropriately registered or exempt from registration and only after clients have entered into an Investment Advisory Agreement confirming the terms of the client relationship, and have been provided a copy of Aldrich Wealth ADV Part 2A brochure document.
 The information contained in this document is provided for informational purposes only, is not complete, and does not contain material information about making investments in securities including important disclosures and risk factors.
 Under no circumstances does the information in this document represent a recommendation to buy or sell stocks, bonds, mutual funds, exchange traded funds (ETF’s), other securities or investment products.